Gathering for Pachamanca in Peru

 The Best Non-Outdoor Activities in Peru

-We recently wrote about The Most Incredible Peruvian Outdoor Adventures but Peru also offers a wealth of experiences beyond outdoor adventures.
+We recently wrote about adventurous outdoor experiences in Peru but Peru also offers a wealth of experiences beyond outdoor adventures.
 While Peru's natural wonders are undeniable, the country also boasts a vibrant cultural scene and historical sites.
 So if you’re worried Peru only has high-energy hiking, rafting, and kayaking to offer, fear not!
 Here are some of our favorite low-key activities anyone will enjoy.

 Explore the Historic Centers of Lima and Arequipa